surjendu6699/olympics-powerbi-analysis/README.md

 Olympic Power BI & Python Analysis

-This report presents a comprehensive analysis of Olympic athlete data, combining the power of Power BI for interactive visualizations with Python for data preprocessing and statistical insights.

-Key Steps & Process:

-Data Cleaning and Preprocessing:
-Conducted in Python, including handling of missing values, standardization, and formatting.
+This project combines Python and Power BI to deliver a data-driven analysis of Olympic athlete performance and demographics.
+It highlights trends across sports, gender, age, and medal distribution.

+🔍 Key Workflow:

+Data Preprocessing (Python):
+Cleaned the dataset, handled missing values, and formatted data for consistency.

-Outlier Detection:
+Outlier Detection (Python):
-Outliers in athlete age and weight were detected using Python (e.g., Z-score or IQR methods) to ensure data integrity and improve analysis accuracy.
+Detected and handled outliers in athlete age and weight using statistical methods (e.g., Z-score, IQR).

 Python Visualizations:
-Before importing into Power BI, key trends and distributions—such as age, weight, and medal correlation—were visualized in Python (using libraries like Matplotlib or Seaborn).

-Power BI Dashboards:
-Final insights and visual storytelling were developed using Power BI Desktop, including the following charts:
+Used Matplotlib and Seaborn to visualize initial data trends and validate preprocessing steps before Power BI integration.

+Interactive Dashboards (Power BI):
+Built dynamic reports and dashboards with the following key visuals:

-Age and Weight by Medal
+📊 Age and Weight by Medal

-Gender Distribution
+👥 Gender Distribution

-Sport-wise Participation
+🏅 Sport-wise Participation

-This hybrid workflow enables deeper data exploration and more accurate visual insights.
+🚀 Also Check Out:

+If you're interested in more data science projects, take a look at my Titanic Survival Prediction using Machine Learning:
+🔗 GitHub Repository –

+This project uses feature engineering, model tuning, and predictive modeling to determine passenger survival probabilities.